astg606/ai_foundation_earth_science/README.md

 ### Introduction

 NASA has the world’s largest collection of Earth observation data.
+More datasets are becoming available with varying resolutions, processing levels, accuracy, and formats, among other properties.
 This vast collection is driven by NASA mission to understand our planet as a unified system.
 These observations cover all the major disciplines within Earth science — land, atmosphere, ocean, cryosphere, and human dimensions (Ramachandran, 2023).